Faris-07/LowKey/README.md

 `Order` contains all of the relevant address information for billing/shipping, a foreign key to the `UserProfile`, email & phone number.
 It also contains information regarding the payment itself, the stripe PID, original basket contents (so that if the order is changed, the admin user can see what was purchased initially).
 Each order has an order number which is automatically generated when a new order is added to the database using `UUID`.

 There are some other model methods used at various points, `update_total` calculates the overall total including any coupons that have been used depending on the order items linked to the order, ensuring the value is always correct.

+### Profile

+The profile app enables authenticated users to save their information so that when they are logged in the order form is pre-filled, creating an improved user experience.
+The `UserProfile` model is linked to the Django AllAuth user account.